What is an Emergency?

 In critical emergencies, every second counts.
-Please let us know as quickly as you can so we can be as prepared as possible for your pet’s arrival.
+Please let us know as quickly as you can if your situation is any of the following, so we can be as prepared as possible for your pet’s arrival.

 - Your pet has been experienced some kind of trauma, such as being hit by a car or a blunt object or falling more than a few feet.

 - Your pet is bleeding from the eyes, nose, or mouth or there is blood in her urine or feces.

 - You think your pet might have ingested something toxic, such as antifreeze, rat poison, any kind of medication that wasn’t prescribed to her, or household cleansers.